tensorbase/tensorbase/README.md

 * from source

 TensorBase follows the idiomatic development flow of Rust.
 Make sure your Rust nightly toolchain works.
 If you only try to run, just play with [Quick Start](#quick-start).
 Thanks to the strong rust ecosystem, it is not necessary to run build first.
+Please check [prerequisites](https://github.com/tensorbase/tensorbase/blob/master/docs/dev.md#prerequisites) before running from soruce.

 * docker